samfearn/MathsDept/_posts/2018-07-20-buildingthesite1.md

 [![SASS](https://sass-lang.com/assets/img/logos/logo-b6e1ef6e.svg){:.col.one.right style="margin: 10px"}][SASS]

 Just as markdown was processed to produce HTML files, [SASS] is a CSS pre-processor.
 Our SASS files are stored as `.scss` files (in fact there are two types of SASS, one of which uses `.sass` files, but we won't discuss the distinction here) and are then processed to produce standard `.css` files which can be uploaded to a web server and interpreted by the browser.
 SASS lets us use variables and functions in our style files, making it much easier to write powerful stylesheets.
-SASS files also allow us to include other SASS files using the `@include` command.
+SASS files also allow us to 'include' other SASS files using the `@include` command.
+This acts like copying and pasting the 'included' file into the main file in which we write the `@include` command.
 This lets us break our stylesheet into different parts which focus on different parts of our styling -- we might have one file for all the styling of our links, and one which contains all our basic media queries for instance -- and then include all the different parts into one 'main' `.scss` file, which is in turn processed into a single main `.css` file.
 Jekyll uses `.scss` as the main file type for its style files, though unlike in the case of markdown and HTML, all valid `.css` files are also valid `.scss` files, and so we don't need to know much about SASS in order to use Jekyll.

 ### Client-side Scripting ###